intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 endpoints and timeouts.

-Interoperability with other implementations is usually highly valued, so deploying mechanisms that trigger adverse reactions like these can be untenable.
+Interoperability with other implementations is usually highly valued, so deploying mechanisms that trigger adverse reactions can be untenable.
 Where interoperability is a competitive advantage, this is true even if the negative reactions happen infrequently or only under relatively rare conditions.

 Deploying a change to a protocol could require fixing a substantial proportion of the bugs that the change exposes.
 This can involve a difficult process that